yakovlevkll/lucidum101/temp/Derivatives - Tasks.md

     a) Determine the values of the parameters  aa  and  bb.
     b) For  a = 1a=1  and  b = 9b=9, determine, if any, the abscissons of the possible ends (maxims or minims) of the function, and classify them.

-2. Let  ff  be a grade 3 polynomial, with a maximum of  (0, 0)(0,0)  and a minimum of  (2, -4)(2,−4).
+2. Let  ff  be a grade 3 polynomial, with a maximum of $(0,0)$  and a minimum of  $(2, -4)$.
     a) Make an approximate graph of  ff.
     b) Determine the formula of the function.

-3. Below is a graph of a function  ff  that has a relative minimum at the point of abscissa  x = -1x=−1  and a relative maximum at the point of abscissa  x = 1x=1.
+3. Below is a graph of a function  ff  that has a relative minimum at the point of abscissa  $x = -1$  and a relative maximum at the point of abscissa  $x = 1$.
     ![Graph](graph.svg)
-    a) Knowing that  f&#x27;(0) = 1f′(0)=1, determine the equation of the tangent line at  ff  that goes through the origin of the coordinates.
+    a) Knowing that  $f'(0) = 1$, determine the equation of the tangent line at  $f$  that goes through the origin of the coordinates.
-    b) Make a sketch of the function  f&#x27;f′  with the data you have.
+    b) Make a sketch of the function  $f'$  with the data you have.

 4. In an orchard there are planted 50 apple trees.
 Each tree produces 800 apples.
 For each additional tree we plant, the production of each tree is reduced by 10 apples.
 How many trees do we need to plant to obtain the highest possible production?
 What is this production?